firebolt-db/godocs/docs/Guides/managing-your-account/rbac.md

 2. De-Select the privileges that must be revoked on the relevant secured object.

 ## Known limitations and future release plans

-**Support RBAC for more objects**

-Currently, RBAC is supported on the DB and engine level only.
-Support for managing access on the table and view levels will be supported in future releases.